veertuinc/anka-docs/anka-virtualization-cli/getting-started/creating-vms.md

 5. **[ARM/Silicon]** Creating VMs on 15.x macOS cannot run on 14.x hosts.
 However, if created on 14.x hosts, they can be run on 15.x hosts.

 {{< hint info >}}
 Host level Autologin/Logged in user session is not strictly required.
 However, to run VMs you will need to unlock the keychain.
-Use `security unlock-keychain -p "${PW}" login.keychain-db && security login-keychain -s login.keychain` to unlock the keychain.
+Use `sysadminctl -oldPassword "${PW}" -newPassword "${PW}" && security unlock-keychain -p "${PW}" login.keychain-db && security login-keychain -s login.keychain` to prepare and unlock the keychain and allow Virtualization to function properly.
+This will need to be run after each reboot before starting VMs.
 {{< /hint >}}

 ---